Dappstr/Multithreading_CPP/NOTES.md

 Multiple processors means having multiple levels of a cache.

+# Cache levels

 Level 1 cache has private data t oeach processor core, and is as close to the processor core.

 Level 2 cache is private to each core

 Level 3 cache is shared information between all cores on the same socket.

+Thread exceptions must be caught in the function in which the thread is executing otherwise `std::terminate` will be thrown, causing every thread to halt causing the program to end.

+If the child thread detaches from the parent thread, each thread will run independently.
+Deatching is performed through the "detach" member function.

+Unless `join` is called after an exception is thrown, then the terminate function is called, stopping the program's execution.

+# Data races

+Data races occur when multiple threads attempt to access the same memory location, as well as at least one thread modifies it, along with potentially conflicting accesses to the same memory location.

+The way to fix this is to ensure thread synchronization.